On the Generalised Langevin Equation for Simulated Annealing

-{ \begin{remark} This particular expression for $H$ is not necessarily the best choice and it is quite possible to have only $\nabla_x$ and $\nabla_y$ and no $\nabla_z$ appearing in the first integrand for instance.
-However the above is a working expression and optimality of this is left as future work. \end{remark} }
+and $\beta$ is a second order polynomial (see \eqref{betdef} and \eqref{betacs}) to be determined by Proposition \ref{gambound} and independent of $\epsilon$. { \begin{remark} This particular expression for $H$ is not necessarily the best possible choice.
+However the above is a working expression and optimality is left as future work; see also \cite{Vaes}. \end{remark} }

-First, an auxiliary result which can be found as Lemma 12 of \cite{meta} is stated along with its proofs from \cite{meta} since the proof is not too long.
-Notice the $\Phi^*$ appearing in Lemma \ref{combound} appears in the first two terms of $H(t)$.
+We now present an auxiliary result which can be found as Lemma 12 of \cite{meta}.
+We state this along with its proofs from \cite{meta}.

 \begin{lemma} For